programmfabrik/easydb-documentation/content/releases/_index.en.md

 * Hierachical objects are index with all their ancestors not just the immediate one.
 * Fixed a bug when checking password length.

+### Patch-Release 5.37.1

+*Published on 18.07.2018*

+### Server

+* Fix für empty regular expressions in password requirement check.
+This could lead to a wrong check in some cases.

 ## Version 5.36.0